 Problems and Challenges

 Well, firstly the future will always mean growing and improving the library.
-However, care must be taken as it is already 0.5Gb in size and even with the incremental installer this is a lot of content to download.
+However, care must be taken as it is over 1.1GB and even with the incremental installer this is a lot of content to download.
 Encouraging contributors to optimise their objects is a big but important task, I think a lot can be learned by Bertrand Augras’ clever texture sharing scheme – his many static aircraft all share the same livery file, which not only cuts the size of the library but also makes rendering in X-Plane® much more efficient, therefore improving framerates.

 The latest release notes.